All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Ozempic Face Aging: Causes, Duration, and Solutions

-Ozempic face aging refers to the sunken, hollowed facial appearance that some patients develop after losing weight on semaglutide (Ozempic).
-It happens because rapid fat loss depletes the soft tissue volume in your cheeks, temples, and jawline, leaving your skin looking loose or aged.
-This side effect is treatable, and several strategies can help you look and feel your best during treatment.
+Ozempic face refers to the gaunt, hollowed facial appearance that some patients develop after significant weight loss on semaglutide.
+Rapid fat loss depletes soft tissue volume in your cheeks, temples, and jawline.
+The result is loose skin, sagging skin around the eyes, and an overall aged look.

 Why Does Ozempic Cause Face Aging?

 Ozempic (semaglutide) is a GLP-1 receptor agonist that suppresses appetite and promotes weight loss.
 Clinical trials show average weight loss of 12 to 15 percent of body weight over 68 weeks.
-While this level of weight loss delivers significant health benefits, it also means your body sheds fat from everywhere, including your face.
+While this delivers health benefits, it also means your body sheds fat from everywhere, including your face.

 Key factors that determine how much facial aging you experience on Ozempic include:

-- Speed of weight loss: Faster loss gives skin less time to adjust
+• Speed of weight loss: Faster loss gives skin less time to adjust, increasing the risk of loose skin and sagging skin

-- Your age: Patients over 40 have reduced skin elasticity and are more likely to notice changes
+• Your age: Patients over 40 have reduced skin elasticity and are more likely to notice gaunt facial changes

 How Long Does Ozempic Face Last?